swcarpentry/website/_posts/2016/09/2016-09-28-attendance-nz.md

 Sung Bae of the University of Canterbury (and previously NeSI) who has hosted and taught at a number of workshops across New Zealand developed a habit of going around the participants with the guest list and making them a name tag on the spot (and checking the attendance at the same time).
 Sung found it was helpful to build up personal connections with them (that helped him to remember their names too) and he also produced attendance lists from events he led.
 It possibly could help mitigate the number of drop-offs on the subsequent days of the workshop.

-We recognize that there is no silver bullet to help us sort out the attendance issues.
+We recognise that there is no silver bullet to help us sort out the attendance issues.
 However, there may be various ways these problems can be mitigated.
 The experiences from Software and Data Carpentry workshops can also possibly translate to other training that many members of this community run.